father and child

 Separate Property

 Separate property refers to any property that belonged to a spouse prior to marriage.
 Gifts and inheritance are also considered separate property.
-Our lawyers will fight to ensure you retain what is rightfully yours.
+Our Denver-based lawyers will fight to ensure you retain what is rightfully yours.

 Marital Property